Koudelka: Synopsis

 After meeting Bacon and rejoining the others, Koudelka decides that something else was driving the Hartmans and spawning the monsters.
 James says that he and Patrick courted Elaine, but James' social background prevented a marriage and he joined the church to ease his pain.
-Confronted by Charlotte, Koudelka finds letters written by Charlotte's mother which Charlotte never received; learning that her mother loved her, Charlotte passes on.
+Confronted by Charlotte, Koudelka can use letters written by Charlotte's mother to let her pass on.
 The group rejoins Bacon, who achieved imperfect immortality after learning the Émigré Document's secrets while copying it for the Vatican.
-Koudelka summons Elaine's spirit, and they learn that Patrick used the Émigré Document to resurrect Elaine; they resurrected her body as a monster, which caused the events at the mansion.
+Koudelka summons Elaine's spirit, and they learn that Patrick and Ogden used the Émigré Document to resurrect Elaine; they resurrected her body as a monster, which caused the events at the mansion.
 Elaine—who summoned Koudelka to aid her—asks them to destroy her body so her spirit can be free.
 Bacon tells the group how to do this, in a section of Nemeton which has been converted into a temple.

 The three enter the temple and find Patrick's body.
 James destroys the temple, starting a fire which begins consuming the building.
 Depending on the player's actions, three different endings are unlocked.
 If Koudelka does not regain her pendant, they are killed when they confront Elaine and the game is over.
 If she finds the pendant, Koudelka uses it to block Elaine's attack and they are cornered in the mansion's bell tower.
 If the party defeats Elaine, they contemplate the situation as the sun rises over the ruined mansion.
 If Elaine defeats them, James sacrifices himself to destroy Elaine, and Koudelka and Edward escape the collapsing tower.
 After spending the night together they part, although Koudelka believes that they will meet again.